In a Nutshell

 - We have close working links with both Standlake Primary School and Dunmore School in Abingdon, allowing our children to experience mainstream education.

-We have approximately 100 staff across the different departments of the organisation.
+We have more than 100 staff across the different departments of the organisation.
 Our staff are among the most highly trained in the sector and we pride ourselves on excellent training and support for them.
 We strongly believe that if we do not look after our staff well, we cannot expect them to feel able to look after the children well.